geekygirlsarah/slcsp/README.md

 ## Calculate the second lowest cost silver plan

+## What's included in this repo?

+* Files needed to run this (main.py, SilverPlans.py, Zips.py)
+* Files needed to test this (TestZips.py, TestSilverPlans.py)
+* Data files (slcsp.csv, zips.csv, plans.csv)

+## How to run the program

+Assuming Python is properly installed, run this command to output the results to stdout/console:

+`python main.py`

+To output the results to a file (for example, results.csv), run this command:

+`python main.py > results.csv`

+## How to run the tests

+The unit tests are built with `unittest`, the built-in Python unit testing system.
+You can run them with:

+`python -m unittest`

+You can run specific unit test modules with additional info (verbose) by adding the `-v`:

+`python -m unittest -v`

+You can also run a specific unit test module with the following command(s):

+`python -m unittest TestZips`
+`python -m unittest TestSilverPlans`

+## Development Environment

+I wrote this using JetBrain's PyCharm IDE.
+Using its Run and Debug commands, it will find the correct starting place to run the code (main.py, then the main() launcher at the bottom).

+If you open any of the testing files in PyCharm, it will allow you to easily run those from within the IDE by clicking the green arrow next to the tests.

+I also tested this in Visual Studio Code.
+With Microsoft's Python extension installed, the "Start Debugging" and "Start Without Debugging" commands will properly launch it the correct way.
+Open up main.py, then run/debug it and choose "Python File" from the

+To run the tests, you need to start running/debugging it, but instead of running the Python file, choose "Module" instead.
+Type in `unittest` and it should run all the tests.
+You can also press Ctrl+Shift+P, type "Python run test" and configure the environment to run tests (which is a bit more complicated).
+You can also run the commands mentioned above in the terminal, which is about the easiest way.

+## Questions?

+Reach out!
+I'm easily reachable by Twitter at [@geekygirlsarah](https://twitter.com/geekygirlsarah).
+If you have my email, you're welcome to reach out there (but not listed here to prevent spam).

+## Original problem

+See below for the original problem as provided at https://homework.adhoc.team/slcsp/.

+---

 ## Problem

 You've been asked to determine the second lowest cost silver plan (SLCSP) for